-Additionally, you will receive an Executive training for the period of May 1st, 20124 until May 31st, 20124 (the "Training").
-As compensation for the Training, the SSMU will pay you an amount of \$1,400.00 as compensation from May 1st, 20124 until May 31st, 20124, representing 35 hours of training per week for 4 weeks, or a total of 140 hours.
+Additionally, you will receive an Executive training for the period of May 1st, 2011 until May 31st, 2011 (the "Training").
+As compensation for the Training, the SSMU will pay you an amount of \$1,400.00 as compensation from May 1st, 2011 until May 31st, 2011, representing 35 hours of training per week for 4 weeks, or a total of 140 hours.

 As an Executive, you have the right to a maximum of three (3) calendar weeks of vacation in addition to the time off when the SSMU office is closed during the Holiday period.
-You agree that your annual vacation entitlement will not carry-over from year to year and that you will receive no compensation, financial or otherwise, for any vacation time not used during the year.
+You agree that your annual vacation entitlement will not carry-over from year to year.
 Vacation weeks must be approved in advance.
 If supplementary vacations are desired, an approval from the Executive Committee and Council will be necessary.